Our best finance minister

 They were informed by letter it appears, so the doctor would have received a letter whilst in London negotiating on our behalf that she has with immediate effect lost the clout to press issues.

-There probably is a tendency for the president due to his tenure of military leadership from 1976 to 1979 and his advancement in years to be so patriarchal in outlook to forget that it takes teamwork to run a great country like Nigeria and people may as well have positions of similar clout in any part of the globe without having to be pushed around for being willing to serve their country.
+There is a tendency for the president due to his tenure of military leadership from 1976 to 1979 and his advancement in years to be so patriarchal in outlook to forget that it takes teamwork to run a great country like Nigeria, and people may as well have positions of similar clout in any part of the globe without having to be pushed around for being willing to serve their country.

 As the elections of 2007 appear over the horizon, here is hoping that the machinations of the president do not lead to an implosion of the cabinet feeding into uncertainties and foreboding about the future.

-I am beginning to think the doctor might be of greater value to the World Bank; this is one doctor who has no more patients to treat in Nigeria.
+The doctor might be of greater value to the World Bank; this is one doctor who has no more patients to treat in Nigeria.

 References